payu-india/Prestashop/README.md

 # Prestashop
-Prestashop details to integrate with PayU.
+Prestashop details to integrate with PayU